manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/install-desktop-server/install-desktop-server.md

 The installer launches the wizard to start Oracle Database installation.

 > **Note:** To run the installer, ensure that the `xdpyinfo` program is installed on your host.
-If the `oracle` user does not have executable privileges, then log in as `root` and execute this command.
+If the `oracle` user does not have executable privileges, then log in as `root` and run this command.
 `xhost +SI:localuser:oracle`

 ## Task 2: Install Oracle Database with Desktop class